jayednahain/Shooping-App/README.md

 - (product_order1.4) define add order method on OrdersProvider
 - (product_order1.5) clear all items inside cart section
 - (product_order1.6) define Order provider on MultiProvider list on main.dart
+- (product_order1.12) - define below!
-- (product_order1.7) accessing current chart list and amount using cart provider and sending to order provider
+- (product_order1.7) accessing current chart list and amount using cart provider and sending to order provider . after adding on product on cart . if we click on order now , current cart list items wll place on single order object . so here one order object will have multiple cart items
 # 210 order now button functionality
 - (product_order1.8) clear current cart list after pressing on order now button
 # 211 working on order page